Abyssinian Cat Breed – Personality, Temperament & Care Guide

 Coat Short

-Overall, the Abyssinian is a unique and distinctive breed of cat that is known for its intelligence, affectionate nature, and distinctive appearance.
+Typically, the Abyssinian cat is considered to be a rare and extraordinary breed that is recognized for its intelligence, fondness for company, and striking physical features.

 Abyssinian Characteristics